The number of accessible paths in the hypercube: Proof of Theorem 1

-Heuristically, when $k$ is small, there are few paths open up to level~$k$ and the variance of $\open$ given $\F_k$ is large: $\open$ has no reason to be close to $\open_k$.
-When $k$ is large, however, there are many paths open up to level~$k$ which all contribute to the value of~$\open$.
-The law of large numbers leads (on the good scale) to a small variance of $\open$ given $\F_k$ and $\open_k$ becomes a good approximation of $\open$.
+Heuristically, one expects that $\Theta$ and $\Theta_k$ are of order $L$.
+When $k$ is small, $\Theta$ has no reason to be close to $\Theta_k$.
+However when $k$ is large, there are many paths open up to level~$k$ which all contribute to the value of~$\Theta$.
+The law of large numbers leads to a small variance, given $\mathcal{F}_k$, of $\Theta/L$ and $\Theta_k/L$ becomes a good approximation of $\Theta/L$.
 The advantage of this approach is that one can take the $L\to\infty$ limit for a fixed~$k$ (keeping the depth of the tree constant) and then take the $k\to\infty$ limit.

 Our proof consists then in two steps: \begin{itemize} \item first we show that